-18 Related party transactions
+21 Related party transactions

 Owing to the nature of the academy trust's operations and the composition of the board of governors being drawn from local public and private sector organisations, transactions may take place with organisations in which governors have an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy trust's financial regulations and normal procurement procedures.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academy Financial Handbook, including notifying the EFSA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+The following related party transactions took place in the financial period.

-There was no amounts paid to governors for services or provisions or goods during the period.
-(2017 - Nil)
+There were no amounts paid to governors for services or provisions of goods during the period, except for in Note 9.
+(2019 - Nil)

-A Governors spouse (Mrs J Boyd) is employed by the school as a teacher.
-During the year £41,687 (2017 - £40,264) was paid in respect of remuneration for her teaching role, and £6,870 (2017 - £6,636) was paid by way of employer's pension contributions.
+A Governor's spouse (Mrs J Boyd) is employed by the school as a teacher.
+During the year £44,716 (2019 - £43,753) was paid in respect of remuneration for her teaching role, and £10,589 (2019 - £7,210) was paid by way of employer's pension contributions.

-A Governors spouse (Mrs I Riches) is employed by the school as a teacher.
-During the year £39,657 (2017 - £39,264) was paid in respect of remuneration for her teaching role, and £6,535 (2017 - £6,470) was paid by way of employer's pension contributions.

 A Member of the Senior Management Team's spouse (Mrs N Peace) is employed by the school as a teacher.
-During the year £14,480 (2017 - £38,750) was paid in respect of remuneration for her teaching role, and £3,826 (2017 - £6,386) was paid by way of employer's pension contributions.
+During the year £38,721 (2019 - £40,749) was paid in respect of remuneration for her teaching role, and £9,169 (2019 - £6,715) was paid by way of employer's pension contributions.

-A Members of the Senior Management Team's spouse (Mrs N Naude) is employed by the school in an accounting role.
-During the year £27,522 (2017 - £26,640) was paid in respect of remuneration for her administrative role, and £6,467 (2017 - £6,260) was paid by way of employer's pension contributions.
+A Member of the Senior Management Team's spouse (Mrs N Naude) is employed by the school in an accounting role.
+During the year £29,081 (2019 - £27,797) was paid in respect of remuneration for her administrative role, and £6,369 (2019 - £6,532) was paid by way of employer's pension contributions.

+A Member's spouse (Mrs I Riches) is employed by the school as a teacher.
+During the year £41,712 (2019 - £40,731) was paid in respect of remuneration for her teaching role, and £9,877 (2019 - £6,715) was paid by way of employer's pension contributions.

-19 Members' liability
+22 Members' liability

-Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he or she is a member, or within one year after he or she ceases to be a member, such amount as may be required, not exceeding £1 for the debts and liabilities contracted before he or she ceases to be a member.
+Each member of the charitable company undertakes to contribute to the assets of the company in the event of it being wound up while he or she is a member, or within one year after he or she ceases to be a member, such amount as may be required, not exceeding £10 for the debts and liabilities contracted before he or she ceases to be a member.